 ||Read: FAQs on applying to medical school||

-Myth 5: I should just take my pre-requisite courses at my local community college because they are too hard at my school.
+Pre-Med Myth 5: I should just take my pre-requisite courses at my local community college because they are too hard at my university

 Fact: Medical school admissions committees are fully aware of this strategy and do not look favorably upon it.
 If you are a life science major at a university, this is usually not possible because you would need to take required classes at your own university in order to graduate.
 If you are a non-science major, however, especially if you have already graduated and decided to pursue medicine after graduating, this could be done more easily with fewer questions asked.